School Safety Coordination

 Regular drills, training, and practice ensures students and staff know what to do in the event of an emergency.

-Visit the Standard Response Protocol website >
+1. Adopt Standard Response Protocol

 Engaging local partners in your planning process is key to their ability to effectively respond in an emergency.
 Tapping into their expertise strengthens your comprehensive plan.